phetsims/equality-explorer/doc/model.md

 - Level 3: Multi-step equations with fractions
 - Level 4: Multi-step equations with variables on both sides

-Each level provides an infinite number of _challenges_, generates at random.
+Each level provides an infinite number of _challenges_, generated randomly.
 Each challenge provides an equation, and the goal is solve for `x` by reducing the equation to either `x = N` or `N = x`.
 When the goal is reached, a smiley face is displayed.
 When 10 challenges have been solved, an additional reward appears.